The-Last-Cookie/secure-networking/tools/nessus/nessus.md

 The private key will **stay on the server running Nessus**.
 The public key will be distributed to all clients that are scanned.

 To add a user for Nessus to login with, use the `adduser <username>` command.
 A prompt asking for the password and some optional information will appear.
-It does not matter what is entered in the prompt, instead lock the user account with `passwd –l <username>`.
-Now, the account has no valid password set and only login via SSH is enabled.
+It does not matter what is entered in the prompt.

 Then, add the user to the `sudo` group with `usermod -aG sudo <username>`.
 Commands issued with sudo by this user will now run with root privileges.[^sudo-user]